agroal/pgagroal/doc/man/pgagroal.conf.5.rst

 idle_timeout
   The number of seconds a connection is been kept alive (disable = 0).
 Default is 0

+max_connection_age
+  The maximum number of seconds that a connection will live (disable = 0).
+Default is 0

 validation
   Should connection validation be performed.
 Valid options: off, foreground and background.
 Default is off